We actively encourage our members to promote ecological science to a wide audience and offer grants of up to £2,000.

-- Purchase of apparatus, including computers, cameras etc., unless these are integral to the application.
+- Purchase of apparatus, e.g. computers, cameras, unless are integral to your application

-- Training courses that are not associated with developing skills in communicating the science of ecology for a public facing audience e.g. specific skills training courses for academics are not eligible for funding.
+- Training courses not associated with developing skills in communicating the science of ecology for a public facing audience e.g. specific skills training courses for academics are not eligible for funding

 - Academic meetings